4 Tech Trends Impacting How Insurance Companies Should Respond to RFPs

 - Prospects want tailored responses—not cookie-cutter answers

 The bottom line is insurance companies need to be able to act both quickly and thoughtfully to win more bids.
-A streamlined response process and effective approach to content management—backed by a solid RFP management tool— can enable them to do both successfully.
+A streamlined response process and effective approach to content management—backed by a solid RFP management tool or RFI software— can enable them to do both successfully.